-These guidelines are not about the specific use of individual social media platforms but about the acceptable use of any and all social media platforms by UWS staff and representatives.
+These guidelines concern the acceptable use of any and all social media platforms by UWS staff, students and representatives including contract and agency workers.

-Guidelines cover all UWS staff, students and anyone working for UWS on a casual or agency basis.
-They outline the standards anyone associated with the University are expected to meet when using social media, and representing the University online.
+They outline the standards anyone associated with the University are expected to meet when using social media and representing the University online.
 They are, essentially, a guide to what we should expect of each other as UWS colleagues and what others should expect of us when we represent the University in an online environment.